Casp-ian/advanced-ascii-renderer/README.md

-# ImageToText
+# CLImage

-This is a simple command line tool that will turn an image into text.
+This is a command line image and video tool that will turn an image into text, with edge detection as an unique feature.

 Usecases could include:
 - Needing to get an idea of what an image contains when in an enviorment where you only have the terminal like when you are ssh'd into a machine.